matthiask/django-specifications/README.rst

 =====

 1. Add ``'specifications'`` to ``INSTALLED_APPS``.
-2. Create a ``ForeignKey('specifications.Specification')`` on the model you want to use specifications with.
+2. Create a ``specification = ForeignKey('specifications.Specification')``
+   on the model you want to use specifications with.
 The foreign key can be nullable or required, as you wish.
 3. Create the place where the specification field data is actually stored::

        from specifications.models import SpecificationValueFieldBase